GAMS-dev/gamspy/docs/user/set.rst

 ---------------

 GAMSPy provides symbols for arithmetic set operations that may be used with dynamic sets.
-An overview of the set operations in GAMS is given below.
+An overview of the set operations in GAMSPy is given below.
 Examples and alternative formulations for each operation follow.
 Note that in the table below the set ``i`` is the static superset and the sets ``j`` and ``k`` are dynamic sets.